iridium-browser/iridium-browser-dev/README.md

 ## Updating

 Iridum source master branch is constantly rebased on Chromium upstream.
-Thus to update you need to reset the `src` folder hard to `origin/master` before running gclient.
+Thus to update you need to reset the `src` directory hard to `origin/master` before running gclient.

 ```bash